staubibr/arslab-web/app-gis/readme.md

 Given the unprecedented amount of data surrounding the COVID-19 pandemic, local / national / global real-time, non-real-time, or simulated disease cases must be carefully analyzed to recognize high risk geographical regions which may be susceptible to outbreaks or further disease spreading.

-To support current studies of COVID-19 (as well as future pandemics), such an open-source application will be available on the web for remote collaboration.
-In the GIS Simulation Explorer's current state, simulation results are mapped to vector files, and then displayed for observation.
-The OpenLayers library supports...

 (summarize the points to maybe show why software such as this is useful if implemented on a global scale?)